Coronado San Diego

 Edit Now

 Coronado, affectionately known to locals as “The Island,” is a prestigious, affluent coastal city located directly across the bay from Downtown San Diego.
-While it offers the peaceful, private atmosphere of a secluded island retreat, it is geographically a peninsula—connected to the mainland by a scenic 7-mile stretch of highway known as the Silver Strand and the architectural icon, the Coronado Bay Bridge.
+While it offers the peaceful, private atmosphere of a secluded island retreat, in reality, it is geographically a peninsula—connected to the mainland by a scenic 7-mile stretch of highway known as the Silver Strand, as well as the architectural icon, the Coronado Bay Bridge.

 Coronado at a Glance